LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/README.md

 Funny story: I didn’t even realize neural network results could be kept consistent and reproducible using random seed control until the first peer review of another one of our projects.
 Before that, I was a complete noob in CS & AI and had no clue what a random seed even meant.
 That little revelation is actually how the [DRQI](https://github.com/LokimuKH19/DRQI) repo was born.
 I am still trying to get involved because I constantly think being an CS/AI researcher is cool, but before that I must manage to improve my functional analysis skill, to dive deeper into the model structure.

+> Sept.
+11, 2025: A new work is planned based on this updated code!

 ---

 ## How does it work?